womenbuildweb3/30daysofweb3.xyz/curriculum/en/8-finishing-touches/6-confirm-attendees.md

 };
 ```

 Create a `checkIfConfirmed` funtion so we can easily check if attendees have already been confirmed.
-This method will just loop thorugh all confirmed addresses to see if any of them matches the user's address.
+This method will just loop through all confirmed addresses to see if any of them matches the user's address.

 ```javascript
 function checkIfConfirmed(event, address) {